rbslandau/Data_analysis/Code/Session_6/glm_explorer/introduction.md

 You find several exercises under the `Exercises` tab.

-You can also find them [here](https://raw.githubusercontent.com/rbslandau/Data_analysis/master/Code/Session_6/glm_explorer/exercises.md) (click on `Raw` and then copy or download).
+You can also find them [here](https://raw.githubusercontent.com/rbslandau/Data_analysis/master/Code/Session_6/glm_explorer/exercises.md).
 To do the exercises is most convenient, if you have them open in a separate (browser) window.
+You can also copy and paste the text into a text editor or download it into a file and then open in related program.

 You can always reset the app by pressing `F5` in your browser.